Our Wakes: 2016

 calcareous cliffs dropping vertically into the sea.
 At numerous places, the sea has attacked the

-cliffs gives the sea a nice swimming pool like color.
+gives the sea a nice swimming pool like color.

 Blue Marino cave.